Enterprise SSO authentication flows

 - The user is redirected to the SAML provider (Identity Provider, or IdP) where they must authenticate.

-- After successful authentication, the user is redirected back to your application, gaining access to their account.
+- After successful authentication, the user is redirected back to your app, gaining access to their account.

 Identity Provider-initiated flow